Einstein metrics on homogeneous spaces $H\times H/\Delta K$: Introduction

 The homogeneous spaces $H/K$ satisfying conditions (a) and (b) have been listed in Tables \ref{table1}-\ref{table2-ss} given in Appendix \ref{table-sec}, there are $17$ families and $50$ sporadic examples.
 In the last column of the tables is indicated whether inequality (c) holds or not for each space.
 It turns out that only a few of them do not satisfy (c), providing a great amount of homogeneous Einstein metrics.
-Surprisingly, most of the non-existence cases correspond to irreducible symmetric spaces $H/K$, e.g.,
+The case of $M=G_1\times G_2/K$ with $G_1\not\simeq G_2$ is studied in \cite{Es2}.